miseenplace/vdirsyncer-rs/README.md

 ## Integration tests

-Some tests are marked with `#[ignore]`.
-These are not run by default because they rely on a server running.
+A small helper program `live_tests` is available as part of this project.
+It runs a sequence of tests on a real `CalDav` server.

 To run them with `xandikos`, you can start a test server with:

 ```
 docker run --rm --publish 8000:8000 xandikos \